 The Youth Without Limits Support Group is a new program at CPABC.
-The group is for (but not limited to) youth and young adults between the ages of 13-29.
+The group is for youth and young adults the ages 13 and up.

 The Youth Without Limits Support Group is unique in the sense that it is a support group facilitated by disabled youth specifically for their peers with disabilities.
 We understand that acceptance and understanding are key aspects to providing adequate knowledge and support from one disabled person to another.

 The group sessions will take place between April and June 2017.
 Each session will begin with a brief presentation that will engage participants and open up discussion.
 Some weeks will feature guest speakers who specialize in various topics.
 Our goal is to provide a safe and welcoming space for disabled people to socialize, learn from, and support one another.

 This is a free inclusive program.
 Drop-ins welcome!
 Snacks and refreshments provided.
 Please contact Carrie at firstname.lastname@example.org a week before the group if a sign language interpreter is needed.

 Speaker: Laura Arsenault a licensed dietitian and Surindra Sugrim from Quest Food Exchange

 Where: Christ Church Cathedral: 690 Burrard Street Vancouver BC